 Sleet vs Hail

-Have you been sucked by hail or sleet in the midst of a picnic?
-These are weather phenomenon best experienced from your window or rooftop rather than having to face when you are trying to catch a bus on the street.
-Let us include a third irritating variant, freezing rain to complete the troika.
-Many people remain confused and cannot make out differences between these three weather phenomenon and it is really foolish for someone to say he was hit by hail during a winter storm.
+Though it may appear confusing at first, you can easily see the difference between sleet and hail if you pay attention to the size and the time of year each phenomenon occurs.
+Now tell me.
+Have you been sucked by hail in the midst of a picnic?
+Have you ever had trouble walking on the slippery sidewalks during winter because of sleet?
+These are weather phenomena best experienced from your window or rooftop rather than having to face when you are trying to catch a bus on the street.
+Many people cannot make out differences between these two weather phenomena, because for them both sleet and hail appear as the same.
+It is really foolish for someone to say he was hit by hail during a winter storm.
 This article attempts to clarify these differences between hail and sleet to remove all doubts from the minds of the readers.

 Hail is one weather phenomenon that is seen during summer months when thunderstorms occur.
 Hail is a result of strong updrafts that carry with them chunks of ice upwards into the clouds.
 During thunderstorms, water freezes into snowflakes in the middle part of the cloud where there is an updraft, changing them into ice pellets.
 These pellets grow in size as more and more droplets accumulate.
+With an updraft, they go up in the clouds and with downdrafts they come down in clouds.
 When these hail stones become too heavy to be lifted by updrafts, they fall on the ground.
-Hail stones are much bigger than ice pellets that one sees in a sleet, and have been known to cause damage to crops and occasionally to drivers as they can break windshields of cars.
+Hail stones are much bigger than ice pellets that one sees in a sleet.
+Hail has been known to cause damage to crops and occasionally to drivers as they can break windshields of cars.
+You can understand how big and heavy a hail must be if it can break a windshield of a car.
+As we all know, a windshield does not break easily as it is made of a thick layer of glass.

 • The most notable difference between sleet and hail is the size of the ice pellets.
 While sleet is the size of peas, hail stones can be much bigger in size.